tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 :: Progress: [17770/17770] :: Job [1/1] :: 959 req/sec :: Duration: [0:00:24] :: Errors: 0 ::
 {% endhighlight %}

-we find the same login prompt at /admin.
-However, if we fill in the same credentials and press "Sign In" we are successfully logged in as a user named "Neovic Devierte".
+From the results, we discover the endpoint `/admin`.
+Navigating to this endpoint in a browser results in an identical login prompt to the one we saw earlier.
+However, if we attempt to authenticate with the credentials we tried earlier, we are successfully logged in as a user named "Neovic Devierte".

 ![attemptLoginAdmin](/assets/{{ imgDir }}/attemptLoginAdmin.png)

 ![logInOK](/assets/{{ imgDir }}/logInOK.png)

-We can search for known exploits for this web server using searchsploit.
-Upon doing this, we find an [authenticated remote code execution exploit]() for version 1.0 of a PHP web application named "Voting System".
-We copy this exploit to a file named "exploit.py" in the current directory and inspect it with `nano`.
+We can search for known exploits for this web application using searchsploit.
+Upon doing this, we find an [authenticated remote code execution exploit](https://www.exploit-db.com/exploits/49445) for version 1.0 of a PHP web application named "Voting System".
+We copy this exploit to a file named "exploit.py" in the current directory.
-We could also choose the sqli.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
-└─$ searchsploit "voting system RCE"
+└─$ @@searchsploit "voting system RCE"@@
 -------------------------------------------------------------------------------- ---------------------------------
  Exploit Title                                                                  |  Path
 -------------------------------------------------------------------------------- ---------------------------------
 Online Voting System 1.0 - SQLi (Authentication Bypass) + Remote Code Execution | php/webapps/50088.py
-Voting System 1.0 - File Upload RCE (Authenticated Remote Code Execution)       | php/webapps/49445.py
+@@@Voting System 1.0 - File Upload RCE (Authenticated Remote Code Execution)@@@       | @@@php/webapps/49445.py@@@
 -------------------------------------------------------------------------------- ---------------------------------
 Shellcodes: No Results

 ┌──(kali㉿kali)-[/tmp/x]
-└─$ searchsploit -p 49445
+└─$ @@searchsploit -p 49445@@
   Exploit: Voting System 1.0 - File Upload RCE (Authenticated Remote Code Execution)
       URL: https://www.exploit-db.com/exploits/49445
      Path: /usr/share/exploitdb/exploits/php/webapps/49445.py
 File Type: Python script, ASCII text executable, with very long lines (6002)

-Copied EDB-ID #49445's path to the clipboard
+@@@Copied EDB-ID #49445's path to the clipboard@@@

 ┌──(kali㉿kali)-[/tmp/x]
-└─$ cp /usr/share/exploitdb/exploits/php/webapps/49445.py ./exploit.py
+└─$ @@cp /usr/share/exploitdb/exploits/php/webapps/49445.py ./exploit.py@@

-┌──(kali㉿kali)-[/tmp/x]
-└─$ nano exploit.py
 {% endhighlight %}

+The full exploit is shown below.

 {% highlight python linenos %}
 # Exploit Title: Voting System 1.0 - File Upload RCE (Authenticated Remote Code Execution)